French Master of Arts

 Abigail Goldman, Representations of Migration in Ousmane Sembene's La Noire De..., Alain Mabanckou's Bleu, Blanc, Rouge and Mweze Ngangura's Pieces d'Identites (Mark McKinney, advisor).
 Graduate student (MsC) at the London School of Economics and Political Science

 Caroline Godard, 'Une sorte de vaste sensation collective': Story and Experience in the work of Marcel Proust, Walter Benjamin, and Annie Ernaux (Audrey Wasser, advisor).
-Completing a Master’s in Modern Languages at St Antony’s College, University of Oxford (UK) and Graduate student (PhD) in French at University of California, Berkeley (Fall 2020).
+MA in Modern Languages at St Antony’s College, University of Oxford (UK).
+Graduate student (PhD) in French at University of California, Berkeley.

 Anne Sophie Brian, LA LITTÉRATURE FRANCO-MAGHREBINE EN RECHERCHE D'UNE IDENTITE FRANCAISE (Mark McKinney, advisor).
 Graduate student in Anglo-American Studies at the Université de Bourgogne.